aqlaboratory/openfold-3/docs/source/Installation.md

 - Setup a directory for OpenFold3 model parameters [default: `~/.openfold3`]
     - Writes the path to `$OPENFOLD_CACHE/ckpt_path`
 - Download the model parameters, if the parameter file does not already exist
-- Runs an inference integration test on two samples, without MSA alignments (long)
+- Runs an inference integration test on two samples, without MSA alignments (~5 min on A100)

 We recommend running this script as a one-stop script to download parameters and verify your installation.

 ### Downloading the model parameters manually

-The model parameters for the trained OpenFold3 model can be downloaded from our AWS RODA bucket with the following script:
+The model parameters (~5GB) for the trained OpenFold3 model can be downloaded from [our AWS RODA bucket](https://registry.opendata.aws/openfold/) with the following script:

 ```
 ./scripts/download_openfold_params.sh
 ```

 By default, these weights will be downloaded to `~/.openfold3/`.
-You can customize the downloaad directory by providing your own download directory as follows.
+You can customize the download directory by providing your own download directory as follows.

 ```
 ./scripts/download_openfold_params.sh --download_dir=<target-dir>